 Don’t let the 80s stock photo scare you away!

 HoverSki has the foundations of a great top-down racing game.
 You get a track, a jet-ski, and you go fast.
 It’s pretty simple.
 But the game shakes that modesty and tip-toes into the world of extreme sports, and that’s a big misstep. » Read more about HoverSki

 Planner programs are one of the many relics of 90s computing.
-Nowadays we can happily default to Google Docs, Outlook, iCal, or whatever we have on our phones, but before we synced up with the cloud, the competition was fierce.
-If computers could do nothing else right, they would still store contacts and remind you about that appointment with CompuServe.
+Nowadays we default to Google Docs, Outlook, iCal, or whatever we have on our phones, but before we synced up with the cloud, there was competing planning software.
+If computers could do nothing else right, they would still store contacts and remind you about your appointments.
 Each planner had to outdo the others with a richer feature set or a more exciting interface.

 Enter Seize the Day.
 Forget the “daybook” part of this program.
 The biggest and best feature is its rotating gallery plug-in.
 Seriously, it’s beautiful. » Read more about Seize the Day

 Playing Eastern Mind: The Lost Souls of Tong-Nou for the first time is a life-affirming moment.
 In a world where games from big publishers need to be marketable, along comes one so nearly incomprehensible that I mistook it for a fevered dream for nearly a decade afterward.

 Eastern Mind is, unquestionably, the strangest game ever made.
 This is mainlined interactive surrealism.
 It’s also a deeply spiritual game.
 The game ruminates on the purpose of the soul while jumping erratically from moment to moment.
 It defies explanation.

 …but let’s try. » Read more about Eastern Mind: The Lost Souls of Tong-Nou